• Skip to main content

 Jump to Recipe Print Recipe

-This delicious and warming spicy carrot soup contains seven different store-cupboard spices, as well as fresh ginger and garlic.
-It freezes and reheats well too, so you can batch cook it if you’ve got a glut of carrots.
+This delicious and warming spicy carrot soup contains seven different store-cupboard spices and fresh ginger and garlic.
+It freezes and reheats well, too, so you can batch-cook it if you’ve got a glut of carrots.
 Finish off with a swirl of chilli-infused olive oil for an extra kick!

 • Ingredients needed for this easy soup recipe

-• Tips for making this easy soup recipe
+• Tips for making this spicy carrot soup recipe

 • Spicy Carrot Soup Recipe

-This is one of our family favourite soup recipes – the recipe I turn to time and time again when, for some reason, I end up with too many carrots in the fridge.
+This is one of our family favourite soup recipes—the recipe I turn to time and time again when I end up with too many carrots in the fridge.

 It’s a remarkably easy recipe to make, and its delicious warming spiciness is the perfect belly warmer; perfect when you’ve been out hiking the clifftops with the family and you’re looking for something to warm you from the inside out for lunch.